 Kirby Air Riders

-Kirby Air Riders has quietly pushed Mario Kart World aside and become our favorite casual racer that’s exclusive to the system.
+Kirby Air Riders has quietly pushed Mario Kart World aside and become our favourite casual racer that’s exclusive to the system.
 After its middling GameCube predecessor, it wasn’t surprising to see most people a bit confused by Nintendo’s huge bet on the game as we approached the end of 2025.
 Following only a couple of hours of play, it’s hard not to see the light and embrace its mechanical depth hidden in plain sight.
 After that, it’ll quickly become your new obsession.

 The Masahiro Sakurai-directed follow-up is fast, furious, and more varied than you’d expect going in, rewarding raw skill and quick reflexes over item management and getting lucky with drops.
 Whether you stick to the stunningly chaotic City Trial in ranked online battles or focus on beating increasingly more difficult CPU opponents in regular races, Kirby Air Riders is unlike anything else out there.
 Moreover, a very replayable ‘story mode’ of sorts keeps things unpredictable, taking cues from other breezy bangers from entirely different genres.